temuller/hostphot/README.md

 v3.2.0

+* VISTA and UKIDSS photometry now agree with 2MASS
 * Fixing Legacy Survey erros - now using the invvar maps for proper values
 * Adding DLR distnace to the aperture output